 to provide data for models of dispersion and the impacts of the emissions.

 The guidance in this guidebook primarily aims to enable countries to prepare annual national inventories for regulatory purposes.
 The results obtained using the methods outlined here may also be suitable for some modelling purposes, e.g. the production of abatement cost curves.
 However, because of the lack of disaggregation at both the temporal and geographical scales, and also because the methods proposed take only limited account of the impacts of weather on emissions, the output may not be suitable for use in other models.
 This limited account of the impacts of weather is a result mainly of the difficulty in obtaining sufficiently detailed activity data to enable accurate estimates to be made of the impacts of temperature and rainfall, for example, on emissions.
 If possible, users should develop methods to take account of the influence of more detailed activity data.
-This guidebook provides methodologies that use inputs that can be reliably obtained by emission inventory compilers.
+This guidebook provides methodologies that use inputs that in most cases can be readily obtained by emission inventory compilers.

 Ammonia (NH3) emissions lead to the acidification and eutrophication of natural ecosystems.
 NH3 may also form secondary particulate matter (PM).
 Nitric oxide (NO) and non-methane volatile organic compounds (NMVOCs) are involved in the formation of ozone (O3), which, near the surface of the Earth, can have an adverse effect on human health and plant growth.
 Particulate emissions also have an adverse impact on human health.

-Emissions of NH3, NO and NMVOCs arise from the excreta of agricultural livestock that are deposited in and around buildings housing livestock and collected as liquid slurry, solid manure or litter-based farmyard manure (FYM).
+Emissions of NH3, NO and NMVOCs arise from the excreta of agricultural livestock that are deposited in and around buildings housing livestock and collected as liquid slurry, solid manure farmyard manure (FYM) and litter.
 In this chapter, solid manure and FYM are treated together as ‘solid manure’.
 These emissions occur from buildings housing livestock and outdoor yard areas, from manure stores, after application of manures to land and during grazing.
 Emissions of PM arise mainly from feed, and also from bedding, animal skin or feathers, and occur from buildings housing livestock.
-Emissions of nitrous oxide (N2O) also occur, and are accounted for here, when necessary, for the accurate estimation of NH3 and NO emissions; however, they are not reported here as N2O is a greenhouse gas.
+Emissions of nitrous oxide (N2O) also occur, and are accounted for here, when necessary, for the accurate estimation of NH3 and NO emission as nitrogen flows through the manure management chain; however, they are not reported here as N2O is a greenhouse gas and is reported to the United Nations Framework Convention on Climate Change (UNFCCC).

-Livestock excreta and manure account for more than 80 % of NH3 emissions from European agriculture when emissions following application to land are included.
+Livestock excreta and manure account for more than70 % of NH3 emissions from European agriculture when emissions following application to land are included.
 There is, however, wide variation among countries in emissions from the main livestock sectors: cattle, pigs, poultry and sheep.
 This variation from country to country is explained by the different proportions of each livestock category and their corresponding nitrogen (N) excretion and emissions, by differences in agricultural practices, such as housing and manure management, and by differences in climate.

 NO emissions are converted to NO2 and reported together with NO2 emissions, as NOx.
 NO emissions from livestock housing, open yard areas and manure stores are currently estimated to account for only c.
-0.1 % of total NO emissions (Table 1.1).
+0.6 % of total NO emissions (Table 1.1).
 There is considerable uncertainty concerning the NMVOC emissions from this source.
 Hobbs et al. (2004) estimated emissions from livestock production could be c.
 7 % of total United Kingdom emissions but a larger proportion is currently reported by the European Monitoring and Evaluation Programme (EMEP) (Table 1.1).

-Emissions from buildings housing pigs and poultry represent around 30 and 55 %, respectively, of agricultural PM10 emissions; the remainder is mainly produced by arable farming.
+Emissions from buildings housing cattle, pigs and poultry represent around 6, 4 and 17 %, respectively, of agricultural PM10 emissions; the remainder is mainly produced by arable farming.
 Emissions from livestock housing are estimated to produce c.
-6 % of total PM10 emissions.
+28 % of total PM10 emissions.